Josh Lowe Preview, Player Props: Rays vs. Mariners

-On Thursday, Josh Lowe (.294 batting average in his past 10 games, with two doubles, a home run, a walk and three RBI) and the Tampa Bay Rays play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
+On Friday, Josh Lowe (coming off going 1-for-3) and the Tampa Bay Rays face the Seattle Mariners, whose starting pitcher will be George Kirby.
 First pitch is at 6:40 PM ET.

-In his previous game he had a hitless performance (0-for-5) against the Red Sox.
+In his last game he had a one-hit showing (1-for-3) against the Mariners.

 Josh Lowe Game Info & Props vs. the Mariners